Aaron Judge Player Props: Yankees vs. Mariners

 Aaron Judge At The Plate

-- Judge has driven home a run in 20 games this season (44.4%), including more than one RBI in 26.7% of his games and producing three or more of his team's runs on five occasions..
+- Judge has had at least one RBI in 45.7% of his games this season (21 of 46), with two or more RBI 12 times (26.1%).
+He has also been responsible for three or more of his team's runs in five contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.